eugenekolo/github-scripts/README.md

 ## Others

+- [Marketing-for-Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - A curated collection of marketing articles & tools to grow your product.
+- [ida_ipython](https://github.com/ChiChou/ida_ipython) - An IDA Pro Plugin for embedding an IPython Kernel
 - [IosHackStudy](https://github.com/pandazheng/IosHackStudy) - IOS安全学习资料汇总
 - [awesome-google-vrp-writeups](https://github.com/xdavidhu/awesome-google-vrp-writeups) - 🐛 A list of writeups from the Google VRP Bug Bounty program
 - [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
 All references and tools belong to their respective owners.
 I'm just maintaining it.